NTBBloodbath/norgowind/README.md

 > [!TIP]
 >
 > As Norgowind has been written using the standalone TailwindCSS CLI, you might want to use it if
 > you plan to modify the CSS of the theme by hand.
+See the [Tailwind Reloading](#tailwind-reloading) section.

 ### Configuration
 Besides the default `norgolith.toml` configuration options, Norgowind theme also requires the following configuration fields to be present: